 The placard misquotes Psalm 7:ll, "God judgeth the righteous, and God is angry with the wicked every day."
-You have to keep your gods straight, even if it is a monotheistic religion.
+The Book of Psalms is from the Old Testament.

 Is the Christian Right in Decline?May 22, 2009